-Children enrolled in the NOCAC Head Start program participate in a variety of educational and school readiness activities.
-In addition they receive medical, dental, mental health, developmental, language and literacy screenings, individualized curriculum based on identified needs, healthy meals and snacks and will enjoy learning and playing both indoors and outdoors in safe, age appropriate learning environments.
+Children and families enrolled in the NOCAC Head Start program’s participate in a variety of educational, parent focused and school readiness activities.
+In addition, they receive medical, dental, mental health, developmental, language and literacy screenings, individualized curriculum based on identified needs, healthy meals and snacks and will enjoy learning and playing both indoors and outdoors in safe, age appropriate learning environments.
 All Center facilities are licensed by the Ohio Department of Jobs & Family Services (ODJFS).

-What can the Head Start program offer your child?
+What can the Head Start program’s offer your child?

 Good Nutrition: Head Start’s nutrition program is one ingredient in the recipe for good health that all children need to grow and prosper.
 Head Start offers children nutritious foods through the Child and Adult Care Food Program (CACFP).
 We offer a large variety of vegetables, fruits, whole grains, and proteins prepared in many different ways to allow each child to experience different smells, textures, and tastes.
 Our food is always low in salt, sugar and fat.
-We pride ourselves for our healthy, homemade and family style meals
+We take pride in offering healthy, homemade and family style meals.

-Support: Head Start offers you a sense of belonging, support services, and a chance to be involved in activities to help your whole family.
-You can take part in training classes on many subjects such as parenting, job training, learning about health and nutrition, and using free resources in your own community.
+Support: The Head Start programs offer you a sense of belonging, support services, and a chance to be involved in activities to help your whole family.
+You can take part in trainings that focuses on a variety of subjects such as parenting, job training, learning about health and nutrition, and using free resources in your own community.
 Some parents learn the English language; others learn to read.
 Head Start also offers guidance to parents interested in obtaining a high school General Equivalency Diploma (GED) or other adult education opportunities.

-If you have a family member with a special problem, such as drug or alcohol abuse, job loss, or other family crisis, your family can receive help through Head Start.
+If you have a family member that needs support with drug or alcohol abuse, job loss, or other family crisis, your family can receive help through Head Start.
 Head Start staff members refer families needing help to other NOCAC programs as well as to medical, social service, or employment providers in the community.

 Volunteering: opportunities include the chance to become a Head Start volunteer and learn more about early childhood development.
 This experience may later qualify you for training which can help you find employment in Head Start or elsewhere in the childcare field.

-Parent Committees: You will have the option to have a voice in the Head Start program by serving on various parent committees.
-Parents’ experiences in Head Start raise self-confidence and may improve their ability to make decisions.
+Parent Committees: You can play a vital role and have a voice in the Head Start program by serving on various parent committees.
+Parents’ experiences are valued in Head Start and raise self-confidence.

 Policy Council: Current Head Start parents elect representatives from the parent committees to serve as Policy Council representatives each school year.
 The Policy Council works closely with the Director, the management staff and the NOCAC Board in making decisions related to the Head Start program.

-How do I enroll my child in the Head Start program?
+How do I enroll my child in the Head Start program’s?

 A member of the Recruitment Team will contact you to arrange a convenient time to continue the application process.
-At that time further explanation will be provided to you as to what information you will need to gather (listed below) and at what point in the process it is needed.
+At that time, you will receive further guidance on any additional information that will be needed.